chipcullen/chipcullen_com_hugo/content/post/art-direction-for-the-web-book-review/index.md

 ### Layout techniques

-Clarke spends quite a bit of time going over CSS Grid, and for good reason.
+Clarke spends quite a bit of time going over [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid), and for good reason.
 CSS Grid is one of the most exciting advances in CSS in a long time, and it unlocks so much potential for design.
 We simply need to _use_ it.
 Clarke draws a connection between writing a CSS Grid layout in code, and how it produces one of his example layouts.

 He also covers Flexbox, which still very much has a place in modern CSS layouts, even with the emergence of Grid.
-He even covers Column layout, which, I agree, is an underutilized technology.

 ### Typography techniques

-When it comes to typography
+At this point Clarke dives into typography, and first covers the very under-utilized CSS columns.
+He also covers various ways of achieving vertical type layout, as well as decorative typography.

 ### Picture techniques

-This was also one of the more interesting sections of the book for me.
-I've heard
+This was also one of the most interesting sections of the book for me.
+Clarke covers a number of techniques that I've heard of before, but haven't really explored.
+His examples presented actual use cases I could grok, and now understand the power of these ideas.
+Namely:

----

-Total aside: a big thank you to [Laura Kalbag and her post on creating responsive images in Hugo](https://laurakalbag.com/processing-responsive-images-with-hugo/).
-I basically copied her code wholesale for use in my site.
-I have to say that it works quite well!
+- `object-fit` and `object-position`
+- CSS shapes - particularly creating shapes from alpha channeled images
+- CSS clipping paths - also, understanding how to do this from an alpha channelled image

+What works so wonderfully in this book is how he gives very striking, visual examples that make it clear how interesting the techniques can be.

+## One thing I wished for

+Overall, this is a great book.
+Don't get me wrong.
+But there was one thing I was _really_ hoping Clarke would have touched on, but didn't in this book.
+This has more to do with _my_ expectation going into the book rather than anything he did wrong as an author.

+I was really hoping to have the book get into [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+I think that they have a _huge_ potential to influence art direction as it pertains to the web, and I was anxious to read what Clarke had to say on the subject.

+Alas, that was one topic he was not able to get to.
+Being that the book already clocks in at 300+ pages, I can understand that you have to draw the line _somewhere_.
+Who knows?
+Maybe there was material on this that ended up on the editing room floor.

+It also gives me a potential topic for a blog post (or series of posts).
+I've been using them on _this_ site, and have already learned a few things.

+## Conclusion

+This is another fantastic book from Andy Clarke.
+You can really tell how passionate he is about the subject, and how excited he is by the recent advances in CSS that allow for more interesting design.

+I think this book is definitely for designers, and front end developers, but could also be shared with anyone who has an opinion about how something on the web communicates with it's audience.